gregschmit/django-impression/README.rst

   - You have more than 1 web application operating in your ecosystem and want to centralize your email templating within your organization.
-  - You have a fleet of systems in the hands of customers (untrusted users) to whom you cannot provide your SMTP details.
+  - You have a fleet of systems in the hands of customers (semi-trusted users) to whom you cannot provide your SMTP details.
 You want them to be able to request emails to be sent (e.g., for notification systems).